Miguelzamora13/ptb-php/README.md

 use function DevDasher\PTB\configurePTB;
 use function DevDasher\PTB\sendMessage;

+$input = file_get_contents('php://input');
+$update = json_decode($input, true);
+// Here, you can use the __setUpdate($update) for work with all the available helper functions
+// See the next example.

 configurePTB(
     token: 'TOKEN',
     username: 'USERNAME',

+    # Here you can pass the $update directly
+    # But in this example we do not do this
+    // update: $udpate,

     //...
 );

-$input = file_get_contents('php://input');
-$update = json_decode($input, true);
-// Here, you can use the __setUpdate($update) for work with all the available helper functions
-// See the next example

 $updateId = $update['update_id'];